tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 1. The fee equivalent to bitcoin’s transaction charges in order to open and close channels between parties
 2. Separate routing fee for transfer payments between channels.

 Note: Lightning network is often touted as a solution to the problem of bitcoin’s rising transaction fees.
-Is proponents claim that transaction fees, which is one of the direct consequences of bitcoin’s clogged network, will come down after the technology takes transactions off the main blockchain-- 2.
-Currently, the latter fee is set to zero because there are very few nodes using lightning.
-Dryja anticipates LN’s routing fee to remain low for a long time because the network is “quite scalable” But he admits that bitcoin’s transaction fees may increase due to reasons behind LN.
-“Bitcoin’s transaction fees could go up again and hinder (lightning network ) adoption (among merchants)
+Its proponents claim that transaction fees, which is one of the direct consequences of bitcoin’s clogged network, will come down after the technology takes transactions off the main blockchain

 ---